Can LASIK Make You Go Blind?

 That said, it's important to remember that LASIK is surgery; and like with any surgical procedure, unexpected complications can occur.

 Most LASIK risks and complications are mild and can be managed successfully.
 The most frequently reported complications from LASIK surgery are dry eyes, halos, glare and other visual disturbances.
+These problems typically are temporary but rarely can be permanent.
 More severe complications, including significant vision loss, are possible but very uncommon.

 When choosing a LASIK surgeon, it's important to ask plenty of questions during your eye exam and preoperative consultation and feel comfortable that the doctor you choose will do everything possible to decrease your risk of LASIK complications and manage any post-operative symptoms you have.